rust-lang/rfcs/text/3414-tweak-phantomdata-drop.md

-A type which doesn't need drop should never have dropck/outlives contraints, but due to the rushed way in which `may_dangle` was implemented, `PhantomData` ended up having this unfortunate "spooky-dropck-at-a-distance" behaviour.
+A type which doesn't need drop should never have dropck/outlives contraints, but due to the rushed way in which `may_dangle` was implemented, `PhantomData` ended up having this unfortunate behaviour.
 This RFC removes this behaviour and allows strictly more code to compile.

 Lifetimes cannot be dropped, so it wouldn't make sense to have `#[may_dangle(drop)]` for lifetimes.
 We adopt a single form for them.

-This proposal attempts to be as minimal as possible and focuses entirely on the "spooky-dropck-at-a-distance" behaviour.
+This proposal attempts to be as minimal as possible and focuses entirely on the phantomdata-needsdrop-dropck interaction.
 It also distinguishes between stable behaviour and unstable behaviour, opting *not* to document unstable behaviour, which is subject to change, as part of stable behaviour.
 While the unstable behaviour *is* relevant to dropck, particularly where collection types (`Vec`,